Raldir/TabVer/README.md

 ## Contact

-If you are facing any issues running the code or have suggestions for improvements, please either open a Gituhub or sent me an e-mail.
+If you are facing any issues running the code or have suggestions for improvements, please either open a Github issue or send me an e-mail.